spin973/IdentitySuite/README.md

 - **BasicConfiguration**: Minimum configuration required to get IdentitySuite up and running.
 - **AdvancedConfiguration**: Advanced example with customization of OpenIddict endpoints.
 - **Clients**: Some projects with minimal configuration to play with:
-  - **BlazorClient**: Blazor web application, Authorization code flow + PKCE
+  - **BlazorClient**: Blazor web application, Authorization code flow + PKCE, use access tokens for the Web API
-  - **MvcClient**: ASP.NET Core MVC web application, a server-side application using OpenID Connect
+  - **MvcClient**: ASP.NET Core MVC web application, a server-side application using OpenID Connect, use access tokens for the Web API
+  - **ClientCredentialFlow**: Console application, a client using the Client Credentials flow, request access tokens for the Web API
+  - **ResourceOwnerFlow**: Console application, a client using the Resource Owner Password Credentials flow, request access tokens for the Web API
+  - **DeviceAuthorizationFlow**: Console application, a client using the Device Authorization flow, request access tokens for the Web API
   - **WebApi**: ASP.NET Core Web API application, a resource using introspection to validate tokens
   - More to come